 Construction of dikes to limit water level changes from Lake Erie isolated the wetlands of Erie Marsh from the lake.
 Thanks to a restoration project implemented by The Nature Conservancy and Ducks Unlimited, the wetland and lake have been reconnected and the ecosystem is thriving.
-Check out the preserve for yourself at this year’s Spring Treasure Hunt!

 Only a small portion of Lake Erie’s wetlands are still intact from before human development in the mid-1900s.